gisioraelvis/THEJitu-Cohort10-Training-Week2-Weekend-Assignment/README.md

 - Able to create a task with a title, description and Date (expected completion date)
 - Able to update (on update Pre-populate the input fields) and delete a task
-- Able to List all completed and uncompleted tasks (if no Completed /uncompleted show a message)
+- Able to List all completed and uncompleted tasks (if no Completed/uncompleted show a message)
 - Able to mark a task as completed and move it from uncompleted to completed
 - Able to show tasks that were completed on time and by how many days, and tasks that were submitted late.